JonMercer/lineupproject/product-planning/FURPS+.md

 these events may be added via login on our site or linked through fb
   - Save a spot function.
 Click on a save your spot button to automatically log yourself into their line-up.
 Don't miss being called or you lose your spot!
 Fill out a form with basic info (required by business) and this will be pushed to the desktop at the business.
   - Businesses like restaurants would need a "Full House" button/option, perhaps by holding the up button.
 This sets it into full house mode while they are simply too busy to count.
 This will show on the site as (just a few seats left!)
+  - With Bars and Nightclubs they probably wont need/want a screen hanging around with a number displaying on it.
+This kicks everything into hand-held counters and the cloud.
 - usability
   - Written Manual.
   - Online help